GPegov/VueRouter/readme.txt

 	Complete MyPersonalisationForm.vue:
 		- Set universal classes for rows of guests
 		- Write a function that takes first names of Bride and Groom and insert them in special field in MyPersonalisationForm

+28.10.2024
+	Switch sending guest data from mongoDB server to Json file.
+	Find and add pretty font for bride and Groom names on the main page Add button "Send" in the end of MyPersonalisationForm page to modify all reactive data listed in it. (maybe it's better to use Json instead of Pinia storage in that case)

+30.10.2024
+	Add changing Pinia storage values through input and textarea fields in MyPersonalisationForm